corefunctiondev/n4g-1000/README.md

-# NEED FOR GROOVE - N4G-1000 Digital Turntable Interface
+# NEED FOR GROOVE - N4G-1000 Digital Player Interface

 Deploy your professional DJ platform to needforgroove.com using Vercel's free tier.